Orvis Answer Center

 How do I choose the right fly fishing line

-First you need find the correct size fly line (also called line weight) for your rod.
+First you need to find the correct size fly line (also called line weight) for your rod.
 Next you should decide how the line will be used.
-For freshwater fishing, 90% of the time people use floating lines.
+For freshwater fishing, 90 percent of the time people use floating lines.